ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/0c26c3d0-d045-4feb-b973-55c32b043ae3)

-Select "Next" then "Finish" and you should now have a new user named "Jane Doe" within your employees group.
+Select "Next" then "Finish" and you should now have a new user named "Jane Doe" within your employees container.
 Now to actually give this account admin privileges, we need to add it to the "Domain Admins" Security Group.

 Right click on the account and hit "Properties".
 Within the Properties window, go to the "Member Of" tab and select "Add":

 ![image](https://github.com/user-attachments/assets/f3e340e7-9cec-4edc-8cd3-135aee637cfb)

 You'll be taken to another window to select which groups you want to add this account to.
 In the "Enter the object names" field enter "Domain Admins" and hit enter.
-Automatically you'll be taken back to the "Members Of" tab and you should see "Domain Admins" within "Members Of" the panel now:
+Automatically you'll be taken back to the "Members Of" tab and you should see "Domain Admins" within the "Members Of" panel now:

 ![image](https://github.com/user-attachments/assets/48a8089b-cbe4-4c8f-afc0-affaf05adb7c)